Have you just heard the term diamond painting and it has already started to tempt you? Well, this happens to all the artists out there.

 Be sure to follow all the instructions step by step so that you don’t mess this thing up.

-- When your diamond painting kit arrives, you’ll see that the canvas has been covered with a plastic film to protect the sticky adhesive.
+- When your diamond package arrives, you’ll see that the canvas has been covered with a plastic film to protect the sticky adhesive.
 When you start with the design, do not expose the entire canvas.
 Instead, peel back the film slowly as you work your way up the design.

 - Don’t have storage boxes?
 It’s perfectly fine.
 You can use egg cartons or medicine box for storing your diamonds.
 You should also read our Diamond Storage Hacks for more ideas.